UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_01.md

 Let’s first see what happens when we try to apply a 𝑘-NN model on our data and preprocess it for imputation and scaling.

 Oh no. That’s not good.
-We get a Value Error output.
+We get a `ValueError` output.

 You see, `scikit-learn` only accepts numeric data as an input and it’s not sure how to handle the `ocean_proximity` feature.